DADi590/HAN-Toolbox/README.md

 Note 3: If anyone wants, the official toolbox is here: https://www.psx-place.com/resources/han-toolbox.628/, in case it's needed or something.

+**NOTE 4: The toolbox can be used on HEN**, but you must edit the same file I say bellow for CFW for it to appear.
+All functions work perfectly if HEN is installed.

 # Introduction

 Hi everyone.